Origin of Bhootha Aradhane

-Bhootha Aradhane or Bhuta Kola is a ritualistic folk dance in Karnataka.
-It has originated from the coastal parts of Karnataka and Kerala as a way of Tulu worship.
+Bhootha Aradhane has originated from the coastal parts of Karnataka and Kerala as a way of Tulu worship.
 Tulu is a regional language in Karnataka.
 This form of dance is rarely seen.
-Bhootha means ghost.
-The references to these creatures' dates back to myths.
-In mythology Lord Shiva's attendants are referred to as Bhuta Ganas.
+Bhootha means ghost and the reference to these creatures' dates back to myths.
+In mythology, Lord Shiva's attendants are referred to as Bhuta Ganas.
 Their chief responsibilities were to serve the Lord and protect Dharma.

 Forms of Bhootha Aradhane

 This dance has different forms.
 Several kinds of ghosts are represented through this folk dance.
 Kallurti, Koraga Taniya, Shiradi Bhoota, Koratti, Punjurli, Kuppe Punjurli, Kalkuda, Ali Bhoota, and many others are revered in places like Bantwal, Puttur, Uppinangadi and Mangalore.
 Rajya daiva, Kuntikana Dhoomavathi, KinniMani, Guliga, Koraga, Poomani Ullakalu and Raktheswari are the bhootas worshipped in temples.